juliacodessometimes/virtual_plant/README.md

  Right click your plant to give it water and show it love <3

 Keep it happy and watch it grow!
+Neglect it for long enough and see it shrivel up :(

- Transparent window only works on Windows (for now)
+ Transparent window only works on Windows (for now).
+Drying out speeds are slightly sped up for testing purposes.